-ADVANCED INFORMATION SYSTEMS 3 credits Prerequisites: 603 or equivalent and 610.
+ADVANCED INFORMATION SYSTEMS7 credits

+Prerequisites: 603 or equivalent and 610.
 Advanced study of accounting information system theory, elements, principles, design and implementation.
 Practical data processing and networks to control flow of information.

-ENTERPRISE RISK ASSESSMENT AND ASSURANCE Prerequisite: 601 or equivalent and 610 or equivalent.
+ENTERPRISE RISK ASSESSMENT AND ASSURANCE

+Prerequisite: 601 or equivalent and 610 or equivalent.
 An examination of the risks, controls, and assurance services in contemporary organizations.

-ASSURANCE SERVICES AND DATA MINING3 credits Prerequisite: 603 or equivalent.
-Application of data mining and quantitative techniques to fraud risk assessment, error detection, financial distress, going concern, and information risk
+ASSURANCE SERVICES AND DATA MINING

+Prerequisite: 603 or equivalent.
+Application of data mining and quantitative techniques to fraud risk assessment, error detection, financial distress, going concern, and information risk assessment.
+ACCOUNTING AND ASSURANCE PROJECT

-ACCOUNTING AND ASSURANCE PROJECT 3 credits Prerequisites: 540 and instructor approval.
+Prerequisites: 540 and instructor approval.
 Comprehensive accounting and assurance project and a project management module completed in the final semester of the MSA program.

-S CORP TAXATION Prerequisites: 631.
-This course involves an in depth study of Subchapter S of the Internal Rev-
+662 S CORP TAXATION 3 credits Prerequisites: 631.
+This course involves an in depth study of Subchapter S of the Internal Revenue Code.

-CORPORATE PERFORMANCE EVALUATION AND CONTROL SYSTEMS 3 credits Prerequisite: 610.
+CORPORATE PERFORMANCE EVALUATION AND CONTROL SYSTEMS

+Prerequisite: 610.
 Investigation of the role of financial information systems in developing strategy, planning, measuring results, and motivating managers to define and pursue organizational goals and objectives.

+INTERNATIONAL ACCOUNTING

-INTERNATIONAL ACCOUNTING Prerequisite: 610.
+Prerequisite: 610.
 Examination of accounting theory and practice from international perspective with emphasis on multinational investment, business and auditing activities and reporting

-SELECTED TOPICS IN TAXATION 693 Prerequisites: 631.
+SELECTED TOPICS IN TAXATIONPrerequisites: 631.
 Provides study in contemporary issues in taxation that are not covered in current courses.

-GRADUATE INTERNSHIP IN ACCOUNTING3 credits Prerequisites: 610, and 621.
-This course provides an opportunity for graduate accounting students to apply classroom instruction to practice problems in a professional working environ-
+GRADUATE INTERNSHIP IN ACCOUNTING

+Prerequisites: 610, and 621.
+This course provides an opportunity for graduate accounting stu-dents to apply classroom instruction to practice problems in a professional working environ-

 INDEPENDENT STUDY IN ACCOUNTING

-1-3 credits

 (May be repeated for a total of six credits) Focus on special topics of study and research in accounting on an independent basis.